 Caution.
 Avoid excessive wiping of the coated catheter.
 Avoid wiping the catheter with dry gauze, as this may damage the catheter coating.
 Avoid using alcohol, antiseptic solutions, or other solvents to pre-treat the catheter, because this may cause unpredictable changes in the coating, which could affect the device safety and performance.

 WARNING.
 Do not cut the catheter to alter length.

 Inserting the catheter

-Caution.
-Use jugular, subclavian, or femoral vein approach only.
+WARNING.
+Use femoral vein approach only.